liborty/rstats/README.md

 * `Tukey median`
 is the point maximising `Tukey's Depth`, which is the minimum number of (outlying) points found in a hemisphere in any direction.
 Potentially useful concept but its advantages over the geometric median are not clear.

-* `true geometric median (gm)`
+* `true geometric median` (**gm**)
 is the point (generally non member), which minimises the sum of distances to all member points.
 This is the one we want.
-It is much less susceptible to outliers than the centroid.
-In addition, unlike quasi median, `gm` is rotation independent.
+It is less susceptible to outliers than the centroid.
+In addition, unlike quasi median, **gm** is rotation independent.

 * `medoid`
 is the member of the set with the least sum of distances to all other members.
-Equivalently, the member which is the nearest to the `gm` (has the minimum radius).
+Equivalently, the member which is the nearest to the **gm** (has the minimum radius).

 * `outlier`
 is the member of the set with the greatest sum of distances to all other members.
-Equivalently, it is the point furthest from the `gm` (has the maximum radius).
+Equivalently, it is the point furthest from the **gm** (has the maximum radius).

 * `Mahalanobis distance`
-is a scaled distance, whereby the scaling is derived from the axis of covariance / comediance of the data points cloud.
+is a scaled distance, whereby the scaling is derived from the axes of covariances / comediances of the data points cloud.
 Distances in the directions in which there are few points are increased and distances in the directions of significant covariances / comediances are decreased.
+Requires matrix decomposition.

 * `Cholesky-Banachiewicz matrix decomposition`
 decomposes any positive definite matrix S (often covariance or comediance matrix) into a product of two triangular matrices: S = LL'.
 The eigenvalues and the determinant are easily obtained from the diagonal of L. We implemented it on `TriangMat` for maximum efficiency.
 It is used by `mahalanobis distance`.

 * `Householder's decomposition`
-in cases where the precondition (positive definite matrix) for the Cholesky-Banachiewicz (LL') decomposition is not satisfied, Householder's (UR) decomposition is often the next best method.
-Implemented here with our memory efficient `TriangMat` struct.
+in cases where the precondition (positive definite matrix) for the Cholesky-Banachiewicz (LL') decomposition is not satisfied, Householder's (UR) decomposition is often used as the next best method.
+It is implemented here on our efficient `struct TriangMat`.

 * `wedge product, geometric product`
-products of the Grassman and Clifford algebras.
-Wedge product is used here to generalize the cross product of two vectors into any number of dimensions.
+products of the Grassman and Clifford algebras, respectively.
+Wedge product is used here to generalize the cross product of two vectors into any number of dimensions, determining the correct sign (sidedness of their common plane).

 ## Implementation Notes